the art island

 Beth's work as a liaison between artists and collectors offers consultation services, art installation, and curation.
 Art in the community sphere is the other core tenet of what she does by initiating creative programming, workshops, and public art installations.
 Ferraro's focus is on how to increase conversations and connections using stories, art, and shared spaces.
 Her work is rooted in activism, strong partnerships, and holding space for each other with compassion.
 With her background in both photojournalism and yoga, she brings a holistic approach and understanding of how art can be a catalyst to change the world for the better.

-Ferraro has lived in the District of Columbia for sixteen years and values connecting collectors to local artists.
+Ferraro has lived in the District of Columbia since 2004 and values supporting local artists.
 She is also a yoga teacher for seniors, a swimmer, surfer, paddleboarder, novice gardener, and avid bicyclist.

 Curator + Art installer